[Editor’s note: This story was previously published in April 2019. It has since been updated and republished.]

 This along with ESPN, Marvel, Lucasfilm, the theme parks and Disney’s other ventures continue to drive Disney’s profits higher.

-Because of Disney’s switch to streaming, DIS can rise further.
-The forward P/E for DIS stock stands at about 15.
-This represents a low multiple for a stock seeing double-digit profit growth in most years.
 With the affordable entertainment Disney will offer, the profit growth for DIS stock should remain robust regardless of how well the economy performs.

 Dollar Tree (DLTR)